Mikhail-88/react-native-posts/README.md

   - clone repo,
   - npm install,
   - npm start,
-  - you should now see the Posts app running on your iOS or Android simulator.
+  - you should now see the Self Blog app running on your iOS or Android simulator.

+You can see the Self Blog app running by scan QR code with your Expo mobile app here [LINK](https://expo.io/@mikhaildev/react-native-posts)